 Although no Cumberland Valley location made the state's Pickle Trail, locally-made jarred pickles can be found at several farmers' markets and roadside stands, including Farmers on the Square.
 And celebrate all things pickle at the annual Picklefest, held in nearby Dillsburg each May.

 Cumberland Valley is a dream destination for ice cream lovers, and there are plenty of other places to find this cooling treat!
-Find a full list of fun ice cream stops here and check out the seasonal Cumberland Valley Ice Cream Trail passport (Memorial Day through Labor Day).
+Find a full list of fun ice cream stops here and check out the seasonal Cumberland Valley Ice Cream Trail passport (late May through Labor Day).

-Fort Hunter Mansion in nearby Harrisburg holds an annual Maple Sugar Festival each March, where guests can enjoy learning the mysteries of maple syrup making, Native American sugar making, and tree tapping.
-The event also features taste tests for different maple syrup and Pennsylvania maple products for sale.
+Fort Hunter Mansion in nearby Harrisburg holds an annual Maple Sugar Festival each March.
+Guests can learn the mysteries of maple syrup making, Native American sugar making, and tree tapping.
+The event also features taste tests for different maple syrups and Pennsylvania maple products for sale.